dell/csm-docs/content/docs/csidriver/installation/helm/isilon.md

    - ControllerCount parameter value must not exceed the number of nodes in the Kubernetes cluster.
 Otherwise, some of the controller pods remain in a "Pending" state till new nodes are available for scheduling.
 The installer exits with a WARNING on the same.
    - Whenever the *certSecretCount* parameter changes in *my-isilon-setting.yaml* user needs to reinstall the driver.
    - In order to enable authorization, there should be an authorization proxy server already installed.
+   - If you are using a custom image, check the *version* and *driverRepository* fields in *my-isilon-setting.yaml* to make sure that they are pointing to the correct image repository and driver version.
+These two fields are spliced together to form the image name, as shown here: <driverRepository>/csi-isilon:v<version>

 6. Edit following parameters in samples/secret/secret.yaml file and update/add connection/authentication information for one or more PowerScale clusters.